marijnkoolen/Object_to_Data/README.md

 How do you choose a visual model that allows you to explore your data and discover areas of interest?
 How do you choose a representative visual model that supports the story that you want to tell?

 - Steps 4, 5 & 6: mining, representing, refining
-- Concepts: clustering, sorting, ordering, visual models, patterns
+- Concepts: clustering, sorting, ordering, visual models, patterns, trees, networks
 - Continue with the workflow

 ### Week 7: Interacting with Data